na-na-hi/renget/archive/ate-incarnation-status.md

 >Scribe of Dysnomia (1):
 Any recordings or images taken of you while this authority is active, as well as anything written or spoken by you while this authority is active, including verbatim copies or transcriptions, slowly erode faith in public order when perceived.
 Consumes 1 divinity per second.

+>Berserk (1):
+Increases all of your physical attributes, including durability, proportional to your rage.
+Additionally, deepens your anger when in use.
+Consumes divinity proportional to the strength of the authority’s manifestation

 ##Titles:

 ><First Blood>:
 You may plunder (EX) rated authorities, but in a degraded state However, other incarnations will be able to identify you as the holder of this title.

+><Seventh Labor of Heracles>:
+Whenever you use a <Beast Tracker> you may overcome masking or stealth authorities used by your target that are lower in level than your Incarnation Level.

+All <Labor of Heracles> titles may be freely exchanged between incarnations, unlike other titles.
+A special reward is granted to any incarnation that collects every <Labor of Heracles> title.
+Only one incarnation can hold any given <Labor> title at a time.
+Even if another incarnation meets the requirements, they cannot gain the same <Labor> title as another living incarnation.

 ##Epithets: